openshift/aws-efs-operator/README.md

-# EFS CSI Operator for OpenShift Dedicated
+# AWS EFS Operator for OpenShift Dedicated

 This is an operator to manage read-write-many access to AWS EFS volumes in an OpenShift Dedicated cluster.